Chapter 3 : Incident

 “I have a craving for Bertie Bott’s Every Flavor Beans all of a sudden,” I answered.

-“The trolley usually doesn’t come around ‘til lunch time,” Kenny piped in; finally back in reality with the rest of us.
+“The trolley usually doesn’t come around ‘til lunch time,” Kenny piped in; finally having snapped back into reality with the rest of us.

 “It is lunch time, Kenny,” I pointed out, annoyed.
 “I guess I’ll have to go look for it myself,” I said, sighing as I stood up to leave.